co-ment/comt/deploy/README.md

 Eventually more sophisticated methods may be supported (e.g. Ansible, etc.)

-Note that there is another Vagrant config (more sophisticated, but currently not working) in the ../dev directory.
+Note that there is another Vagrant config (using Puppet) in the ../dev directory.